Personal Characteristics & Integrative Negotiations

 An integrative negotiation is unique in that it involves more complex interest and, thus, requires a more complex strategy.
 The following are characteristics of orientations of a negotiator that tend to improve their proficiency in integrative negotiations.

-• Trust – Mistrust inhibits collaboration.
+Trust.
+Mistrust inhibits collaboration.
 Generating trust is a complex, uncertain process.
-In Ch.10 of the material, we discuss in detail the role of trust and relationships in negotiation.
+In subsequent articles, we discuss in detail the role of trust and relationships in negotiation.

-• Clear and Accurate Communication – Negotiation is essentially a communication exercise.
+Clear and Accurate Communication.
+Negotiation is essentially a communication exercise.
 Of note, negotiators must be willing to selectively share information about themselves as part of the negotiation process.
 Further, negotiators must understand the communication, or meaning each party attaches to their statements.
-In Ch.
-9 of this material, we discuss the significance of communication in negotiation.
+In later articles, we discuss the significance of communication in negotiation.